rpaskowitz/google_calendar_duplicate_boy/README.md

 ## Duplicate Google calendars with events

-If you ever want to duplicate all existing events from one Google calendar to a new one, this is it.
+If you ever want to duplicate all existing events (with offsets) from one Google calendar to a new one, this is it.

 ### Setup
 I assume you have Ruby installed